|Bobby van Deusen|

 I was first exposed to the Alexander Technique in 1977 after reading a book on it.
 I had been told by a surgeon, “we don’t ‘do’ people your age.”
 (Age 23) The senior AT teacher in LA rejected me as a student because I would not commit to two lessons a week.
 The second teacher I contacted agreed to work with me and I came in for my first lesson, about a 50 mile trip each way.
 The course of lessons helped a great deal with my back pain.

-My wife was not enthusiastic about my taking off work for 3 years, and I agreed to hold off for a year.
+My wife was not enthusiastic about my taking off work for 3 years, so I agreed to hold off for a year.
 In the meantime she agreed to attend a week long workshop on the Technique with me.
 Mid-week my long time teacher commented, that “Nothing we are doing here should cause pain,” and I was surprised and confused.
 I looked at myself and realized that if you assume you are going to have pain while doing challenging tasks, you probably will!
-With fairly minor effort, I was pain free for 7 years.
+With fairly minor effort, I was pain free for 17 years.
 Not everybody is so fortunate, but it is not an uncommon phenomenon in the Alexander Technique community.

 I trained from 1999 till October 2002, a 1600 hour, 5 day a week course at the Alexander Training Institute of Los Angeles.
 It was a 70 mile drive, each way, and was worth every minute of it.
 After I qualified, I opened a small studio in Riverside, California and taught part time till my retirement as an operating engineer in 2004.